laminlabs/lamindb/README.md

 # LaminDB - A data lakehouse for biology

-LaminDB is an open-source data lakehouse to organize biological datasets through validation & annotation.
-It provides data lineage, findability, queryability, reusability, and reproducibility.
+LaminDB is an open-source data lakehouse to enable learning at scale in biology.
+It organizes datasets through validation & annotation and provides data lineage, queryability, and reproducibility on top of [FAIR](https://en.wikipedia.org/wiki/FAIR_data) data.

 <details>
 <summary>Why?</summary>